Welcome to the Angels & Entrepreneurs Summit.

 That’s why you’ve developed what you call your “1,000X Formula.”

-It helps determine whether a startup could shoot up 1,000X – or whether it’ll just go up in flames.
+It helps determine whether a startup has the potential to shoot up 1,000X – or whether it’ll just go up in flames.

 But that’s just one piece of the puzzle.

-That formula is only effective if you can get your hands on the hottest startup deals.
+That formula is only effective if you can get your hands on what can be the hottest startup deals.

 If you wake up one morning and decide you want to become an angel investor, that doesn’t mean the next Airbnb is going to knock on your door and beg for your money.